Hours of Operation

 All our locations have stable single and double recreational kayaks, standard and large canoes, and stand-up paddleboards.
 Beyond that, we may have sea kayaks, paddleboats, rowboats, rowing shells, and more depending on the location.

-You can view the boat types we offer at each location here: Boston, Cambridge, Newton/Auburndale, Newton/Nahanton Park, and Natick.
+You can view the boat types we offer at each location here: Cambridge, Boston, Newton/Nahanton Park, and Waltham.
 Boats are subject to availability.

 What types of payment do you accept?